AGI Requires a Coordination Layer on Top of Pattern Repositories: Example: The Four-Year-Old's Cat

-We can interpret a four-year-old's rapid cat recognition as a thresholded transition: a small amount of labeled context recruits a large pre-existing repository of reusable structure and produces a qualitative shift from diffuse similarity judgments to stable category identification.
-The point is not that children explicitly compute the UCCT score in Eq.~(\ref{eq:anchoring_score}), but that the same ingredients that govern abrupt regime changes elsewhere also govern when semantic anchoring succeeds.
+A four-year-old learns to identify cats from 3-4 labeled photos.
+This is not rote memorization but a sharp transition: a small amount of labeled context recruits a large pre-existing repository, producing a qualitative shift from diffuse similarity to stable category identification.
+The same mechanism operates in LLMs.

-\paragraph{The accumulated substrate and local support ($\rho_d$).} Over four years, the child’s perceptual system organizes a rich hierarchy of features and invariances, from early edges and orientations to mid-level shape and texture features to higher-level object representations.
-Everyday encounters with animals, toys, and pictures yield reusable components for body plans, fur-like textures, articulated motion, and viewpoint invariance.
-In UCCT terms, $\rho_d$ denotes the \emph{local support for the target label under the current cues}: the presented inputs activate a coherent neighborhood of relevant features and nearby prototypes, rather than an isolated, weakly supported point.

-\paragraph{Low mismatch ($d_r$).} When an adult shows several cat photos, diagnostic cues (four legs, tail, fur texture, ear and facial configuration) overlap strongly with existing animal structure.
-The child is not constructing a category from scratch, but binding a word to an already populated region of feature space.
-Representational mismatch $d_r$ is therefore low because cats are close to familiar quadruped neighborhoods, while still exhibiting consistent distinguishing regularities.

-\paragraph{Few-shot examples as anchoring budget ($k$).} The 3--4 labeled photos provide a small but sufficient budget $k$ to bind the word ``cat'' to a coherent region and suppress irrelevant variation (color, pose, lighting).
-Each labeled instance constrains what counts as invariant for the category and what is treated as noise, which stabilizes future decisions once anchoring succeeds.

-\paragraph{The thresholded transition.} With strong local support ($\rho_d$), low mismatch ($d_r$), and nontrivial budget ($k$), the anchoring score $S$ crosses a critical threshold $\theta$.
-Once this happens, behavior changes qualitatively: the child moves from ``I do not know what this word refers to'' to ``I can reliably identify cats,'' and can generalize to novel cats across new poses and contexts.
-The transition is sharp because the label does not help until it binds to a sufficiently coherent region of prior structure; after binding, it stabilizes identification across many future inputs.

-\paragraph{A common objection: recognizing a novel category (for example, ``dolphin'') without direct prior exposure.} A child may sometimes recognize a category they have not directly encountered if the query can anchor through transferable structure plus contextual constraints.
-Even without prior dolphin encounters, the child may have substantial $\rho_d$ over reusable components that dolphins reliably activate (aquatic scenes, swimming motion, streamlined bodies, and nearby categories acquired from books, cartoons, or related animals).
-If an adult supplies a stronger linguistic anchor (for example, ``a dolphin is a sea animal that swims and breathes air'') or a coherent context (multiple images or video in an ocean setting, explicit comparisons to fish and whales), then the \emph{effective} mismatch $d_r$ decreases and the effective budget $k$ increases.
-In this sense, novelty is not binary: ``never saw it before'' does not imply low $\rho_d$ for the reusable features that a new label must bind to.